LGro/coagulate/README.md

 TODO: What is a peer ID wrt to a peer address, a profile or a shared secret?

+#### Rediscovery [Update]

+Given that the following is included in the initial handshake:

+- shared secret (individual per connection)
+- seed (one shared with everyone) & and index or initial date (-> could be used as "pubkey" derive to dervice hash for peerID in libp2p; or index in CPIR DB) (in any case, when i want to exclude someone from next update, I send around new seed and index/initdate encrypted only for updated target group)
+- one handshake/rendevouz server

+two fundemantally different ways to do privacy friendly discovery are possible.

+**P2P**

+- when i want to talk to someone, I ask all handshake servers I know for all available peers
+- filter out locally based on ids i know (seed, initdate delta; change every day)
+- ask handshake/rendevouz servers to connect me to all peers I know + some obfuscation one

+**Federated Client/Server with (C)PIR**

+- federated PIR servers
+- clients transfer profiles there

+user requirements for data authority:

+- decide on which servers to store
+- host own servers

 ### Secret Restoration

 - https://anastasis.lu/